alexewd/r-python-fizzbuzz/Readme.md

-# Fizz Buzz for R and Python — An Interview Questions for Data Scientist
+# Fizz Buzz for R and Python — An Interview Question for Data Scientists

 ![Title](https://github.com/robertdefilippi/r-python-fizzbuzz/blob/master/header.png)

-A short repo on how to solve the classic fizz buzz interview question.
+A short repo on how to solve the classic FizzBuzz interview question.

 Done both in Python and R, as those are the main languages for Data Scientsts.